iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 > There are 2 different versions of WPA and WPA2 which work slightly differently in terms of authentication.

-While WEP and WPA3 have their own authentication protocols, WPA and WPA2 (which are the most common ones) use the **4-Way Handshake** method to allow a device to connect to WiFi and secure connection.
+While WEP and WPA3 have their own authentication protocols, WPA and WPA (the most common ones nowadays) use the **4-Way Handshake** method to allow a device to connect to WiFi and secure connection.

 The 4-Way Handshake requires a PMK (Pair Master Key), a secret shared by both sides (client and server).
-This can be a password (network key) or a username + password as it's the case for Enterprise authentication.
+This can be a password (network key) or a username + password in the case of Enterprise authentication.

-In this article, you will learn how this method works from a network-oriented approach.
+In this article, you will learn how this method works from a network-oriented point of view.

 ## Configuration
 We will consider a WPA-Personal/WPA2-Personal WiFi, so the PMK will just be the WiFi password encrypted.
-We will go into further explains soon.
+We will dive in further explanations shortly.

 But remember that except getting PMK before authentication starts threw a WiFi password(secret shared by both sides), WPA2-Entreprise and WPA-Entreprise works the same way.
+They use an external RADIUS authentication server with personal user informations and not a global shared key.
 Indeed, they use 4-way handshake to secure communication.

+Lets consider the following situation:

 There is a device that knows the key (password) and wants to connect to a WPA/WPA2-PSK WiFi network.